hashicorp/terraform-provider-google/website/docs/r/google_project_iam.html.markdown

     `[projects|organizations]/{parent-name}/roles/{role-name}`.

 * `policy_data` - (Required only by `google_project_iam_policy`) The `google_iam_policy` data source that represents
     the IAM policy that will be applied to the project.
-The policy will be merged with any existing policy applied to the project.

     Changing this updates the policy.